What is Lostisland and does it have any territory?

 Can I get a Lostislandic passport?

 No. The Federal Republic of Lostisland doesn’t issue passports, please don’t apply for Lostislandic citizenship if your motivation is to obtain a travel document.
-As a confirmation of your status of a Lostislandic citizenship, once your application is accepted you’ll receive a PDF version of your Certificate of Citizenship, and afterwards you could purchase its paper version, signed and stamped by the Life President.
-The possibility of issuing Lostislandic ID cards is presently under consideration.
+As a confirmation of your status of a Lostislandic citizenship, once your application is accepted you’ll receive a PDF version of your Certificate of Citizenship, and afterwards you can purchase its paper version, signed and stamped by the Life President, or a plastic Identity Card.

 Could this ever change?
 Sure.
 Whether to issue passports or not is still a subject of discussion between the Lostislandic leadership, so far however the consensus was to not do so out of principle, so to avoid potential misuse of passports for fraudulent purposes.